-I’m a great fan of Buffer, a simple and free tool that lets you schedule tweets in advance – but which automatically times them for slots when they are likely to get the most response.
+I’m a great fan of Buffer, a simple and free tool that lets you schedule tweets and Facebook updates (both for profiles and pages) in advance – but which automatically times them for slots when they are likely to get the most response.

-That is really handy when you want a tweet to be seen or acted on, but it isn’t too time sensitive.
-You can manually schedule tweets with many other tools, but Buffer takes the extra step of letting you set up a series of prime time slots and then it automatically puts each message you schedule into the next one of those slots which is free.
-You can also use it with Facebook and LinkedIn.
+That is really handy when you want a message to be seen or acted on, but it isn’t too time sensitive.
+You can manually schedule messages with many other tools, but Buffer takes the extra step of letting you set up a series of prime time slots and then it automatically puts each message you schedule into the next one of those slots which is free.
+You can also use it with LinkedIn and some other social networks.

-I’ve found the service pretty reliable – occasional interruptions when lining up a tweet, but never failing to send one and never making a mess of sending one more than once.
+I’ve found the service very reliable – occasional interruptions when lining up a message, but never failing to send one and never making a mess of sending one more than once.
 They have also been very responsive to questions I have sent their way.
+Most recommended.